-It is the policy of the Humboldt Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status

-(for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
+It is the policy of the Humboldt Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy please contact Assistant Finance Manager, Lisa Thul, 401 13th St. S., Humboldt, Iowa 50548, 515-332-1330, lthul@humboldt.k12.ia.us
+If you have questions or a grievance related to this policy please contact HR/Payroll/Equity Coordinator, Michelle Thomas, 401 13th St. S., Humboldt, Iowa 50548, 515-332-1330, mthomas@humboldt.k12.ia.us